 Medical professionals owe their patients what is known as a duty of care.
-As a patient, you are entitled to expect a reasonable standard and if these are not met, you may be able to claim compensation if it can be proved that your doctor or other health professionals have committed a breach of their duty of care.
+As a patient, you are entitled to expect a reasonable standard and if this is not met, you may be able to claim compensation, if it can be proved that your doctor or other health professionals have committed a breach of their duty of care.

 If you are unsure whether you have a claim, you or a family member just need to pick up the phone to us and talk it over with one of our team members.

-Contacting us for initial advice on your claim will cost you nothing, we offer a free 20 minutes consultation.
+Contacting us for initial advice on your claim will cost you nothing; we offer a free 20 minute consultation.

 If we advise you to pursue a claim with us, we will review all the options for funding it and make sure you are fully informed before we proceed on your behalf.

 The amount of compensation you receive will depend on a number of factors.
 These include, but not limited to:-

 As soon as we have all the details of your case, and we assess that you have a reasonable chance of success, a claim will be made against the relevant person, doctor’s surgery or the hospital, who are likely to have insurance.